Stephane-Pires/shapes-up/feedback.md

 - Think about the specific need of the corporation
 - Take a deep breath (slow speed)
 - Invest time on better example
+- Does it solve a corporate problem ?
+- + / - compared to actual state of the corporation
+- what can we extract and incorporation inside our process ?